 The sales and use tax referendum excludes gas, prescription medication, and non-prepared foods or groceries.

 Who put this referendum on the Primary Election ballot?

 The Wayne County Board of Commissioners, at the request of the Wayne County Board of Education, added the proposed one-quarter of one-cent sales and use tax to the March 3, 2020 Primary Election ballot.
-Since it was added in December 2019, both the Town of Fremont and Town of Mount Olive have passed resolutions in support.
+Since it was added in December 2019, the Fremont Board of Commissioners, Mount Olive Board of Commissioners, Goldsboro City Council, Village of Walnut Creek Town Council, Wayne County Chamber of Commerce Board of Directors, and the Wayne County Tourism Development Authority have all passed resolutions in support of the referendum.

 Why put this referendum on the ballot?